 2 In reviewing a termination decision, the Grievance Committee shall limit its review to the grounds for termination set forth in the notice of termination and the written documentation provided by the supervisor to the Human Resources Director in accordance with the Progressive Discipline Policy.
-The grounds for termination as set forth in those documents cannot be supplemented during the pendency of the grievance process.
+The grounds for

-of Central Jurisdiction within ten (10) business days of the date of mailing or personal delivery of the written decision of the Grievance Committee.
+Level Three: If the employee believes that his/her grievance of a termination decision has not been adequately resolved by the Grievance Committee, he/she may appeal to the Court of Central Jurisdiction within ten (10) business days of the date of mailing or personal delivery of the written decision of the Grievance Committee.
 See the policy on Official Employee Address and Legal Notice in this Manual for purposes of calculating the ten-day period.
 The employee bears the burden of proof on appeal.
 The rules and procedures governing the appeal are set forth in Appendix A attached hereto.
 The decision of the District Court of the Court of Central Jurisdiction may be appealed to the Court of Appeals of the Court of Central jurisdiction in accordance with the rules and procedures set forth in Appendix A, but the decision of the Court of Appeals of the Court of Central Jurisdiction shall be final and unappealable.